Inside Top Online Master of Fine Arts (MFA) Programs

 Specialization Options

 A key part of any online MFA program, specialization is paramount due to the broad nature of the fine arts.
-Most online MFA programs require you to pick a concentration area up-front so you can develop expert-level skills in your preferred medium.
-Specializations depend on individual schools.
-Below are the details of some of the more prominent offerings; each correlates with different career paths.
+Most programs require you to choose a concentration early on.

 • Creative Writing